giorgiovilardo/crispy-python/README.md

         return f"<Person {self.name=}>"

     def __repr__(self):
-        # cool REPL repr-esentation
+        # enables cool REPL repr-esentation
         return self.__str__()

     def is_adult(self):
         return self.age >= 18

+    @property  # our first decorator - @property on a method makes it behave like a field and not a method (you can omit ()) def is_giorgio(self):
+        return self.name == "Giorgio"

-    @classmethod  # takes cls as first arg, basically "things that in KT go in the companion object" def from_string(cls, person_string):
+    @classmethod  # takes cls as first arg, basically "things that in kotlin/scala go in the companion object" def from_string(cls, person_string):
         """
         Constructs a person from a "name, age" string.